-- 1) Students must complete assigned program evaluation surveys for all required blocks and courses in the preclerkship curriculum. - a) Students who do not complete assigned surveys will receive a deduction from their professionalism grade in the subsequent block. - b) 4-Year MD Program: Students who do not complete assigned surveys for the last course or block of the preclerkship curriculum during Year 2 are required to complete them before beginning the clerkship curriculum. - c) PCAMP: Students who do not complete assigned surveys for the last course or block of the preclerkship curriculum are required to complete them before beginning their Clerkship Phase. - 2) Students must complete assigned end-of-year 1 and end-of-phase surveys on the Preclerkship Phase. - a) Students will be provided with dedicated sessions to complete these surveys, during the last preclerkship block in their first year, and during the Transition to Clerkships Course at the beginning of the Clerkship Phase.
+- 1) Students must complete assigned program evaluation surveys for all required blocks and courses in the preclerkship curriculum. - a) Students who do not complete assigned surveys for a block/course will receive a deduction from their Professionalism grade in that block/course. - 2) Students must complete assigned end-of-year 1 and end-of-phase surveys on the Preclerkship Phase. - a) Students will be provided with dedicated sessions to complete these surveys, during the last preclerkship block in their first year, and during the Transition to Clerkships Course at the beginning of the Clerkship Phase.